-The blue line shows the annual requirement which has not changed, and this helps highlight the significant change in scale between the two charts which needs to be kept in mind when comparing them, the Local Plan axis goes up by 200 homes for each line and the update is 100 homes per line.
+It is important to note that there is a significant difference in the presentation of data between the two charts shown above.
+The blue line in both charts shows the annual requirement which has not changed, and this helps highlight the significant change in scale between the two charts which needs to be kept in mind when comparing them, the Local Plan axis goes up by 200 homes for each line and the update is 100 homes per line.